On the Learnability of Watermarks for Language Models: Methods

-Given a teacher language model $\plm$, \decbased watermarking strategy $\fw$, corresponding detection algorithm $\fd$, and key $\xi$, the goal is to learn a student model $p_\theta$ whose sampling distribution naturally generates watermarked text.
-If $p_\theta$ generates text that attains small detection p-value $\fd(y, \xi)$ with probability similar to that of $\plm$ with $\fw$, then we say that $p_\theta$ has learned a \textit{\wbased watermarking strategy}, since $p_\theta$ has learned to generate watermarked text using just its weights.
-See Figure~\ref{fig:diagram1} for an illustration of \decbased versus \wbased watermarking.
+\textbf{Problem statement.} Given a teacher model $\plm$, \decbased watermarking strategy $\fw$, and key $\xi$, the goal is to learn a student model $\ptheta$ whose sampling distribution naturally generates watermarked text.
+Specifically, letting $\fd$ be the detection algorithm corresponding to $\fw$, if $\ptheta$ generates text $y$ with small detection p-value $\fd(y, \xi)$ with probability similar to that of $\plm$ with $\fw$, then $\ptheta$ has learned a \textit{\wbased watermarking strategy}, since $\ptheta$ has learned to generate watermarked text using just its weights.
+Figure~\ref{fig:figure1} illustrates \decbased versus \wbased watermarking.